Training Delivery Methods

 - This is the most expensive form of learning.

 Self Study provides fast and convenient access to effective learning any time and from anywhere, at the delegate's discretion.
-Delegates receive the same materials provided to classroom-based delegates, plus reasonable email support.
+Delegates receive the same materials provided to classroom-based delegates, delivered in softcopy form, plus reasonable email support.
 Delegates take their certification exam(s) online.

 Advantages of Self Study learning include: